RicoJia/ricojia.github.io/_posts/2022/2022-01-16-deep-learning-common-issues.markdown

 #### He (Kaiming) Initialization
 What if the activation function is **ReLu**?
 In his paper: [Delving Deep into Rectifiers:
 Surpassing Human-Level Performance on ImageNet Classification](https://arxiv.org/pdf/1502.01852) (ICCV, 2015)  He Kaiming (何恺明) found that instead of scaling $\sqrt{1/n}$ (as in the naive scaling approach), we do $\sqrt{2/n}$, we could achieve good results.
 Why?
 Intuitively, half of the $y$ would turn to 0 after ReLu.
 So $y$'s variance will become half

-He (Kaiming) and Xavier Initializations.

-One way to partially deal with the exploding and vanishing gradients problem is to initialize weights randomly with **a designated variance**.